reasonable accommodations for ptsd

 They also struggle to avoid “triggers” and overcome negative thoughts and feelings.

-Fortunately, the Americans with Disabilities Act (ADA) provides legal protections and workplace accommodations for PTSD.
+Fortunately, federal law provides legal protections and workplace accommodations for PTSD.

 Get started by calling (800) 801-0598 or sending us an online message today.